tidalcycles/strudel/packages/mondo/README.md

 )
 ```

-you can pass all available functions to *UzuRunner* as an object.
+you can pass all available functions to *MondoRunner* as an object.